-- B. Responsibilities In carrying out our duties under the Policy, both Al staff and management alike will be expected to undertake their due diligence role as prescribe by the management.
-Specific roles are stipulated in each of the - C. Criteria for supply chain due diligence The criteria for supply chain due diligence includes adequate risk assessment factors as stipulated in the OECD and DMCC Rules.

-employees Job Descriptions.

-- D. Main elements of Know-Your-Customer (KYC) process ID, VR, and KYC together form the first key step in the Procedures and Controls and is to be conducted prior to the acceptance of any Al Etihad Gold client.
-Following Applicant screening and background information checks, together with review of the applicants intended purpose of business, sources of funds and expected level of activity, an initial decision will be made with respect to the application status (acceptance, rejection, obtain more information). - E. Monitoring and surveillance: Our Monitoring and Surveillance includes a strong supply chain management system where information is centralized, and multiple departments are involved in the daily transaction and shipments verification.
+- A. Scope Al Etihad Gold is committed to 1.
+Follow Rules and regulations related to our business activity; 2.
+Follow international best practices and market standards; 3.
+Operates in accordance with the OECD Due Diligence Guidnace for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and its Supplement in Gold & the DMCC Rules for Risk Based Due Diligence in the Gold and Precious Metals Supply Chain.
+Al Etihad Gold Supply Chain Policy and procedures sets out the company's responsibility and commitment to attain a responsible supply chain of minerals.
+The provisions, procedures and controls detailed in the policy and procedures manual are mandatory and applies to Al Etihad Gold staff and Al Etihad Gold clients. - B. Responsibilities In carrying out our duties under the Policy, both Al staff and management alike will be expected to undertake their due diligence role as prescribe by the management. - Specific roles are stipulated in each of the employees Job Descriptions. - C. Criteria for supply chain due diligence The criteria for supply chain due diligence includes adequate risk assessment factors as stipulated in the OECD and DMCC Rules - D. Main elements of Know-Your-Customer (KYC) process ID, VR, and KYC together form the first key step in the Procedures and Controls and is to be conducted prior to the acceptance of any Al Etihad Gold client.
+Following Applicant screening and background information checks, together with review of the applicants intended purpose of business, sources of funds and expected level of activity, an initial decision will be made with respect to the application status (acceptance, rejection, obtain more information).
+New guide for world check and background screening includes related party/entities identified during KYC and CDD. - E. Monitoring and surveillance: Our Monitoring and Surveillance includes a strong supply chain management system where information is centralized, and multiple departments are involved in the daily transaction and shipments verification.
 Unique reference numbers are used to identify incoming / outgoing gold and the traceability.
 Periodic internal audit is done to verify and ensure that the policy and procedures are consistently implemented. - F. Training: AEG conducted several trainings based on the risk exposure of each staff in the supply chain.
 A strong and open communication line between Compliance Officer, top management, and relevant employees for concerns regarding the supply chain.
 Trainings programs are available and done based on the level of risk and exposure to the supply chain.
 A training plan is carried out by the Compliance Officer for the reporting period.
-Also, a training need analysis is required to monitor if additional or refresher trainings are needed.
+Also, a training need analysis is required to monitor if additional or refresher trainings are needed

-Rule 1.4 Minimum KYC requirements
+1.4.
+Minimum KYC Requirements

-For the purpose of these rules, the standards of KYC requirements set out in the Resolution shall be considered as the minimum KYC standards (Minimum KYC Standards) to be achieved by the Accredited member.
+For the purposes of these Rules, the standards of KYC requirements set out in the Resolution shall be considered as the minimum KYC standards (Minimum KYC Standards) to be achieved by the Accredited Member